ryokiti0104/tourism-demand-forecast-japan/README.md

 July sees the highest numbers (approximately 1.01 million), October remains at a high level (approximately 990,000), and April is also relatively high (approximately 950,000).
 In contrast, February has the lowest numbers (approximately 820,000).
 ![](images/seasonality_of_tourism_demand.png)
+Comparing Seasonal Patterns in Inbound Visitor Numbers: “1990–2025 Average” vs. “2023–2025 Average”

+・February is low
+・April, July, and October are high

+This pattern is consistent across both periods

+・In the 2023–2025 period, “October and December” have become significantly stronger ・The level of international visitor arrivals to Japan in the 2023–2025 period has increased by approximately 2.5 to 3 times

 ### Visitor Arrivals vs USD/JPY (2012-2025, Excluding COVID period)
 ![](images/exchange_rate(2012-2025).png)